wuggawugga/neeo-driver-kodi/README.md

 ### Caveats and Known Issues

-* PVR functions are mostly guesswork, since I don't have one
+* PVR functions are mostly missing or just plain guesswork, since I don't have one.
-* Buttons included in button groups/widgets are implicitly listed as separate buttons, using their identifiers rather than label
+* Buttons included in button groups/widgets are implicitly added as separate buttons, using their identifiers rather than label.
 * This is really just a hack

-### TODO
+### Wishlist

-* Add probe function to test for correct API settings
+* Probe function to test for correct API settings
 * Update discovery text in case of wrong API settings
-* Maybe a simple web GUI for customization (express is already a dependency via neeo-sdk)
+* Maybe a simple web GUI for customization
 * Stop communication when recipes are inactive
 * Smarter image scaling to avoid cropping
 * Separate devices for different profiles (Remote-only music player/radio etc.)